LLM pipelines

 - The evaluation can be very expensive, since it requires several calls to the LLM.

-- The evaluation can be biased, since it is based on the LLMs’ own evaluation of itself.
+- The evaluation can be biased, especially when it is evaluating its own text.
 Indeed many LLMs tend to like their own creations.

 - The evaluation can be subjective, since it is based on the LLMs’ interpretation of the prompt.